One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing

 \subsection{Training}

 We train our model using a dataset of talking-head videos where each video contains a single person.
 For each video, we sample two frames: one as the source image $s$ and the other as the driving image $d$.
-We train the networks $F$, $\Delta$, $H$, $L$, $M$, and $G$ by minimizing the following loss:

-In short, the first two terms ensure the output image looks similar to the ground truth.
-The next two terms enforce the predicted keypoints and their Jacobians to be consistent and satisfy some prior knowledge about the keypoints.
+We train the networks $F$, $\Delta$, $H$, $L$, $M$, and $G$ by minimizing the following loss: In short, the first two terms ensure the output image looks similar to the ground truth.
+The next two terms enforce the predicted keypoints to be consistent and satisfy some prior knowledge about the keypoints.
 The last two terms constrain the estimated head pose and keypoint perturbations.
-We briefly discuss these losses below and leave the implementation details in the appendix.
+We briefly discuss these losses below and leave the implementation details in \supplementary{A.2}.

 {\bf Perceptual loss $\mathcal{L}_P$.} We minimize the perceptual loss~\cite{johnson2016perceptual,wang2018high} between the output and the driving image, which is helpful in producing sharp-looking outputs.